goossens/ObjectTalk/README.md

 	- Entities are stored in trees making it easy to create entity hierarchies.
 	- The editor has full undo capabilities.
 	- Scenes can be run directly from the IDE to ensures node and script components function properly.

+- **Audio editor**
+	- This editor allows the visual creation of audio circuits.
+	- The editor has full undo capabilities.
+	- The editor evaluates circuits in realtime so it can be used for live developments and music creation.

 - **Miscellaneous editors**
 	- The IDE is also capable of editing pure text, JSON and Markdown files (complete with syntax highlighting).